 Klein reported to Philadelphia on July 30, 1928.
 When he met manager Burt Shotton, Shotton looked him over and said, “Alright kid, they tell me you can hit.
 God knows we need hitters, we need everything.”
 Shotton used Klein as a pinch hitter that very afternoon in the bottom of the seventh inning against St. Louis Cardinals pitcher Syl Johnson.

 Although he popped out in his first big league at-bat, which was his sole plate appearance of the day, Klein impressed Shotton enough that the manager started him the next day.
-The move paid off as the rookie doubled and smacked his first major league home run in four at-bats.
+The move paid off as the rookie doubled in three at-bats.
 That won him a starting job for the rest of the season, and in those 64 games, Klein hit even better than he had in the minors.

 In 275 plate appearances, the 23-year old rookie hit .360 with 11 home runs and 34 RBI.
 He posted an on-base percentage of .396, slugged .577, and finished the shortened season with an OPS of .973.